OpenCSGs/csghub-server/README_en.md

 This project is based on open source projects such as Gin, DuckDB, minio, and Gitea.
 We would like to express our sincere gratitude to them for their open source contributions!

 ### CONTACT WITH US
-Any problems in the process of use, you can contact with us by following ways:
+If you meet any problem during usage, you can contact with us by any following way:
 1. initiate an issue in github
 2. join our WeChat group by scaning wechat helper qrcode
 3. join our offical discord channel: [OpenCSG Discord Channel](https://discord.gg/bXnu4C9BkR)